 - Investigate accidents and seek to prevent recurrences

-- Inspect high risk premises on a routine basis for compliance with health and safety legislation.
-These are carried out on in accordance with the HSE's national priorities.
-The frequency of our visits is determined by factors such as the type and size of premises, the work activity and the health and safety history of the premises
+- Visit premises on a routine basis to offer advice on compliance with health and safety legislation.
+These are carried out on a priority based system.
+The frequency of our interventions are determined by factors such as the type and size of premises, the work activity and the health and safety compliance history of the premises

 - Investigate and resolve complaints relating to workplace conditions